molssi-seamm/molssi-seamm.github.io/source/index.rst

 chemistry and forcefield-based MD and Monte Carlo codes coming soon.
-Other plug-ins use OpenBabel , RDKit and Packmol for reading in structures, building fluid boxes, cheminformatic functionality, etc. The SEAMM environment also provides integrated :term:`Job Management` for running your calculations, and a :term:`Job Datastore` for storing them, helping you manage the many projects and large numbers of calculations you do each year.
+Other plug-ins use OpenBabel , RDKit and Packmol for reading in structures, building fluid boxes, cheminformatic functionality, etc. The SEAMM environment also provides an integrated :term:`Job Manager` for running your calculations, and a :term:`Job Datastore` for storing them, helping you manage the many projects and large numbers of calculations you do each year.